kedacore/keda-docs/content/docs/2.0/scalers/metrics-api.md

 **API Key based authentication:**
 - `authMode`: It must be set to `apiKey` in case of API key Authentication.
 Specify this in trigger configuration.
 - `method` - This specifies the possible methods API Key based authentication supports.
 Possible values are `header` and `query`. `header` is the default method.
 Specify this in trigger configuration.
-- `keyParamName`: This is either header key or query param used for passing apikey.
+- `keyParamName` - This is either header key or query param used for passing apikey.
 Default header is `X-API-KEY` and default query param is `api_key`.
 Specify this in trigger configuration.
 If your implementation has different key, please specify it here.
 - `apiKey` - API Key needed for authentication.

 **Basic authentication:**